pakoti/Devops_Course/2.DNS_Concepts/6.Caching only name server/readme.md

     rndc dumpdb -cache

-# how to change TTL?
+# How to change TTL?
 edit the <code>/var/named/data/amin.db</code>:

     vim /var/named/data/amin.db

+# How to look for status in DNS?
+run this coomand and in that directory you have <code>named_stats.txt</code>

+    rndc stat